 One critical piece of HR technology for the hiring process is the applicant tracking system or ATS.
 The ATS is a technology component for effective and efficient hiring to support business objectives.
 The Cisive survey asked whether or not participants use or integrate with ATS technology (see Table 4).
-The majority of respondents (40%) reported use of and integration with an ATS, 30% reported they use an ATS but do not plan to integrate, 10% reported they plan to integrate in the next 12 months, and 18% reported that they do not use an ATS, nor do they plan to use one.
+A strong majority of respondents (73%) reported use of and integration with an ATS, 14% reported they use an ATS but do not plan to integrate, 10% reported they plan to integrate in the next 12 months, and only 3% reported that they do not use an ATS, nor do they plan to use one.